Frequently Asked Questions

 What kind of information does the Local Area Unemployment Statistics (LAUS) program provide?

-The LAUS program provides monthly and annual average estimates for labor force, employment, unemployment, and the unemployment rate for some 7,300 areas.
-The areas include census regions and divisions, states, metropolitan areas, metropolitan divisions, micropolitan areas, combined areas, small labor market areas, counties and county equivalents, cities with a population of 25,000 and over, and all cities and towns in New England regardless of population.
-These data can be found on the LA series in LABSTAT.
-For a more detailed description of areas, see Geographic Concepts.
+The LAUS program provides monthly and annual-average estimates of civilian labor force, employed people, unemployed people, and unemployment rates for approximately 7,000 unique subnational areas.
+The areas include census regions and divisions, states, metropolitan areas, metropolitan divisions, micropolitan areas, combined areas, small labor market areas, counties and county equivalents, cities with populations of 25,000 and over, and cities and towns in New England with populations of at least 1,000.
+These data constitute the LA series in LABSTAT, the time-series database of the Bureau of Labor Statistics.
+For a more detailed description of the LAUS areas, see Geographic Concepts.

 For what time periods are data available?